decred/dcrwallet/rpc/documentation/api.md

 **Expected errors:**

-- `NotFound`: The given account does not exist.
+- `NotFound`: The given account is empty or does not exist.
 ___

 #### `GetTransaction`